VidathDissanayake/notes/programming/bash/bash.md

 # Bash

+> Vidath Dissanayake | Sri Lanka

-Bash, also known as shell, is a scripting language that runs within the terminal on most Linux distros, as well as macOS.
+Bash, also known as shell, is a scripting language that runs within the terminal on most [Linux](../../linux/Linux.md) distros, as well as macOS.

 Bash is an acronym for "*bourne again shell*".